How To Encourage Someone To Go To Therapy: Tips For Loved Ones

 After the initial conversation, consider checking in with the person to see how they feel.
 You might remind them that they can choose a form of therapy that is comfortable for them and that you are there to support them during their journey.

-Respect their choice
+Respect their choice regarding mental health care

 Ultimately, the choice to attend therapy rests with the individual.
 Respecting their decision may show them that you care and that you are not trying to be judgmental.
 They may not be averse to seeking therapy forever, so you might let them know the option is always available whenever they feel ready.
 They may be more likely to be receptive later if you respect their boundaries now.

-If you’re loved one feels hesitant to visit a therapist’s office, they may be interested in trying online therapy.
+If your loved one feels hesitant to visit a therapist’s office, they may be interested in trying online therapy.
 Some people experience various barriers to therapy, whether physical or emotional.
 For example, some people live in an area where there are few available therapists, or they have a physical sensitivity that makes it challenging to sit with a therapist in person.

 Others may have scheduling challenges that make it difficult to set aside time for commuting, sitting in a waiting room, and participating in sessions.
 Still, others may assume they can't afford therapy.